aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

 ## How does it work?

-K-means is an unsupervised model so the data is unlabeled.
+K-means is an unsupervised model, so the data is unlabeled.
 But the model mathematically allocates each data point to a cluster.

-Here we have some 2-dimensional unlabelled data that looks like below.
-All the points are of the same colour(green) i.e. they are not segregated into clusters at the moment.
+Given below is some 2-dimensional unlabelled data.
+All the points are of the same color (green), i.e., they are not segregated into clusters at the moment.